-Everest Base Camp short trek is specially designed for those who have limited leisure time.
-The Trek includes the cultural and traditional lifestyle of the legendary Sherpa’s, surreal view of majestic mountains, rich biodiversity and so forth.
+Everest Base Camp Short Trek is the best trekking option for those who have limited leisure time.
+The Trek includes the cultural and traditional lifestyle of the legendary Sherpa people.
+A surreal view of majestic mountains, rich biodiversity, and so forth.
 Without having any difficulties, the short trek EBC gives the trekkers full opportunity to view the World’s highest peak “Mt.
 Everest”.

 Duration: 12 Days from Kathmandu to Kathmandu

 Trek Grade: Fairly Strenuous